-The Sevai kheer, also known as vermicelli kheer is a variety of Indian pudding which is super easy and delicious.
-If you ever want to come up with a quick dessert with a traditional touch, then check out how to make Seviyan kheer.
+The Sevai kheer or vermicelli kheer is super easy and delicious to make.
+If you ever want to come up with a quick dessert with a traditional touch, then check out how to make this Seviyan kheer.

 I also picked up the Dried Rose Bud from there.
-In particular, it’s used in desserts and tea for fragrance and flavor.
-Likewise, Green Cardamom is used for the same reason too.
+It is particularly used in desserts and tea for imparting both fragrance and flavor.
+Likewise, Green Cardamom is also used for similar reasons.

 How to make the perfect Vermicelli Kheer?